alexandermakeev/toy-language/README.md

 | NOT                    | ```!```   | 8          | ```!false```                 |
 | Class Instance         | ```new``` | 8          | ```a = new TreeNode [ 5 ]``` |
 | Class Property         | ```::```  | 8          | ```b = a :: value```         |

+### Run this program
+Firstly, compile and package the program into a uber jar, go to the ./target folder and then run the following command

+java -cp toy-language-0.0.8.jar org.example.toylanguage.RunToyLanguage ../src/test/resources/stack.toy